CyVerse-learning-materials/Visual_Interactive_Computing_Environment/getting_started/about.rst

 **VICE** stands for **V**\isual **I**\nteractive **C**\omputing **E**\nvironment and is a part of CyVerse `Discovery Environment (DE) <https://de.cyverse.org>`_.

-**VICE** allows registered CyVerse users to launch virtual machines and access them via the browser.
+**VICE** allows verified CyVerse users to launch customized containers of their favorite data science platforms.

 What is the big idea?
 =====================

 The DE supports executable applications which run as workflows on high performance or high throughput computing environments.
 **VICE** introduces Graphic User Interfaces (GUI) and common Integrated Development Environments (IDE) such as `Project Jupyter <http://jupyter.org/>`_, `RStudio <https://www.rstudio.com/>`_, & Remote Desktops to the DE.